-The Inking & typing personalization is a new page in the Settings app, but it doesn’t introduces new features.
-Just like before you can enable or disable the ability for Windows 10 to collect your typing history and handwriting patterns to create a local dictionary to make suggestions better.
+The Inking & typing personalization is a new page in the Settings app, but it doesn’t introduce new features.
+Just like before, you can enable or disable the ability for Windows 10 to collect your typing history and handwriting patterns to create a local dictionary to make suggestions better.

 What’s new on input experience

 Windows 10 version 1809 also includes Unicode 11 which comes with 157 new emojis, including superheroes, redheads, a softball, a pirate flag and a llama.